 From time to time, a certain amount of funds may be set aside to fund Federally eligible resurfacing projects.
 The amount set aside for these resurfacing projects will be determined on an annual basis.
-This year, it has been determined that \$6,000,000 will be set aside for this component of the STP funded program and only projects able to be awarded in SFY2026-SFY2028 will be considered.
+This year, it has been determined that \$3,000,000 will be set aside for this component of the STP funded program.
 The maximum Federal participation for the STP funded Resurfacing Program is 80%.
+The maximum amount of STP funds available for projects applying for the resurfacing set aside will be \$1,000,000 per project.